Variational Bayes and Truncation approximations for Enriched Dirichlet process mixtures: A New Truncation Approximation

 \subsection{Blocked Gibbs Sampler}

 The truncation approximation allows for a Blocked Gibbs Sampler (BGS) to work.
 The specification of $Y$ and $X$ models determine the form of the full conditionals for their parameters.
-We provide details of our application in Section $\ref{sec:sim}$.
+We provide details in the simulation in Section $\ref{sec:sim}$.
 However the conditionals of $V$ and $\alpha^\theta$, $\alpha^{\psi|\theta}$ have the same form for all the EDPM specifications and are given below.

 where $n_k$ is the number of observation currently assigned to the $k^{th}$ $\theta$ cluster.

 where $n_{kj}$ is the number of observations currently assigned to the $j^{th}$ $\psi$ sub-cluster of the $k^{th}$ $\theta$ cluster.